writingteacher/rob-whyte-portfolio/README.md

 ##### The problem
 The client needed a white paper to document the technical and financial feasibility of heavy lift drones for remote construction projects.
 ##### My role
 Conducted technical and financial research.
 Developed cost scenarios.
 Completed all layout and document design work.
+A key challenge was to simplify complex language for the intended reader (technically proficient engineers who were non-native English speakers).
 ##### Results
 Successfully delivered a 17-page PDF before the project deadline.
 ##### Tools